“I’ve worked my way up from nothing to a state of extreme poverty.” – Groucho Marx in Monkey Business

 Our last stop of the day, we visited with Maria, a mother of three (two teens and a little girl of six.)
 Maria was widowed two months ago.
 Her husband was killed in the U.S. where he was working legally, dragged out of his house and shot 15 times.
 She doesn’t know why and she probably never will.
 The company he worked for, Ironco, has been very supportive.

 Maria is waiting to get the life insurance – there is some holdup, something about murder not being covered.
 Then, she will go back to Nicaragua where her mother lives.
-You can hear some of her story here.
-The video is poor and there is a TV on in the background.
-Her teens were watching TV: they stay at home all day because they have been threatened by the other teens here.
+While we were there, her teens were watching TV: they stay at home all day because they have been threatened by the other teens here.
 It is dangerous for them.
 Maria is quite depressed.
 Jesus, I would be, too.